 Which Is Better Hydrostatic or Shuttle Shift?

-The clutches in power shuttle transmission machines are usually soaked in oil and hydraulically activated for long life and smooth control.
+The clutches in power shuttle transmission machines are usually soaked in oil and hydraulically activated for long life, smooth control and lengthier transmission duration.

 Ideally, hydrostatic is better than shuttle shift because of the super slick operation.
 However, this transmission system needs a high engine RPM to keep up with the transmission pump.